AnthonyAnicotte/game_of_life/README.md

 Update Log:

 April 3rd, 2019:
-- Added a new feature/program: YOu now have the creator mode to create your own maps !
+- Added a new feature/program: You now have the creator mode to create your own maps !

 April 3rd, 2019: